bbarg/sheets/LanguageReferenceManual.md

 ````
 This accesses a variable named <element_name> inside of a struct named <var_name>.

-* `Block` -  Defined as a struct used for metadata holding input/output information for functions executed on the GPU.
+* `block` -  Defined as a struct used for metadata holding input/output information for functions executed on the GPU.
 See section 5.1